Alyssa Appelman

 Biography —

-Before coming to KU, Alyssa was a faculty member in the School of Media and Communication in the College of Informatics at Northern Kentucky University for eight years.
-She also worked for Freedom Communications as a copy editor and page designer for multiple publications, including the Northwest Florida Daily News and the Panama City News Herald.
+Before joining KU, Alyssa taught in the College of Informatics at Northern Kentucky University.
+She also worked as a copy editor and page designer for multiple community news outlets, including the Northwest Florida Daily News and the Panama City News Herald.
 Alyssa interned at The Washington Times and The Washington Post, and she freelanced for Voices of Central Pennsylvania, the Atlantic Publishing Group, Inc., and Samsung Research America.

 Education —